Station 8

 Frequently Asked Questions

-How many wall balls do you do in Hyrox?
+How many wall balls are in Hyrox?

-What is the best wall ball strategy for Hyrox?
+What weight is the Hyrox wall ball?